lambdaclass/lambdaclass_hacking_learning_path/README.md

 ## Do's and dont's about the use of Vertical Whitespace

+- If you'd like to have visualize more vertical whitespace than it's established in these Do's and dont's configure your text editor to show more space.
+- Most of these rules can be enforced automatically in your text editor, configure it to enforce them.
 - Minimize use of vertical whitespace.
 - Do not end functions with blank lines.
 - Do not start functions with blank lines.